tungeric/SoundCrown/README.md

 ![Alt text](/app/assets/images/ss3.png "ss4")

 Users also have their own page where they can freely edit their avatar and tracks.
+Note that the url for users is simply `(root directory)/:username`.
+I chose this so users can have an easier time just typing in other usernames as opposed to trying to remember the user_id.
+This did pose some challenges as Rails is predisposed to link associations with ids, so during any data transfer both the username as well as the id must be passed through.
 The music essentially plays the existing playlist unless you click out of it so if you started playing a track on the Stream page, it will continue to go down the list of tracks in the stream page (or the order can be randomized if you wish - just click the shuffle button in the play bar!

 ![Alt text](/app/assets/images/ss4.png "ss4")